okelah/thimble/Using-Thimble.md

 ## Introduction

-The following animations demonstrate some of the less-obvious ways.
-Because Thimble uses a forked version of Brackets, much of what you can do is the same as for [using the desktop Brackets editor](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
+Thimble is a code editor for HTML, JavaScript, and CSS, and is designed to help people teach, learn, and create the web *with* the web.
+Because it uses a forked version of Brackets, much of what you can do is the same as for [using the desktop Brackets editor](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
 However, some features are unique to the browser.
+The following animations demonstrate some of these less-obvious features.

 *NOTE: if you find the following animations too small to ready, you can open all of the images below in full-size by right-clicking and viewing them on their own.*